- Home

 People often talk about wanting to have a “good death”.
 What dying well means is different for each person, shaped by their attitudes, cultural background, spiritual beliefs and medical treatments.

-Think about what dying well means to you.
-You might find it is important to:
+You may want to think about what dying well means to you.

 - have some control over pain relief and other symptoms